RTSH: Communist period

 Despite the country's small size and isolationist policies, Radio Tirana was a fairly major international broadcaster during the Cold War.
 Its programmes had a reputation for being little more than dull propaganda.

 During Albania's alliance with China in the 1960s and 1970s, Radio Tirana had to walk a fine line between being anti-West whilst also being anti-Soviet.
 As such, Radio Tirana kept close to the official policy of the People's Republic of China, which was also both anti-West and anti-Soviet whilst still being socialist in tone.
-Following the break with China, programming still remained Marxist-Leninist in nature.

 Polish Communist Kazimierz Mijal (1910–2010) broadcast his radical opinions in Polish 1966–1978.

 During the 1970s, the station broadcast to Europe on 1214 kHz, causing interference problems for the British BBC Radio One on the same frequency.
 During the 1980s and early 1990s the international service was broadcast on 1395 kHz (along with various short wave frequencies) and was received throughout Europe during the evening and through the night.
 Radio Tirana also upset many amateur radio operators in Europe by operating transmitters in the 7 MHz (40 metre) amateur band.

 In 1985, it broadcast only 2.5 hours per day.
 It opened at 20:00 and closed at 22:30.
 Later, in 1986, it broadcast each day for 4 hours, from 17:00 to 18:30 and 20:00 to 22:30.
 Most of the programming during the communist era consisted of propaganda and news programs.

 Political programming predominated during this period.
 Features included Marxism-Leninism – an Ever-Young and Scientific Doctrine and Socialism and the Youth.
 The feature Leafing Through the Marxist-Leninist Press reviewed the journals of foreign communist parties allied to the Albanian Party of Labour.
 Other programs included Introducing You To Albania, Leafing Through Our Listeners' Letters, Culture and Art in Socialist Albania and The Song of Our Life.
 Radio Tirana also presented irregular programs of revolutionary music from around the world, while the programme What We Saw in Socialist Albania offered interviews with foreign visitors to Albania.